ijsnow/modern-health-assignment/README.md

 This project contains a GraphQL API that interacts with a PostgreSQL database using the Sequelize ORM.
 I used the [graphql-sequelize](https://github.com/mickhansen/graphql-sequelize) library to easily create a graphql API out of the Sequelize models.
 In addition to this I used [dataloader-sequelize](https://github.com/mickhansen/dataloader-sequelize) to ensure the same data isn't fetched from the database twice.

+I chose to use GraphQL because it is becoming the industry standard for API development.
+There is a rich ecosystem of tools making development fast and easy.
+I chose to use `graphql-sequelize` because it not only makes it easy to set up GraphQL resolvers, but it does work for you to keep queries efficient.
+For example, it only includes fields requested by the client in the query to the database.
+This is possible on your own but takes some extra work.

 ## Prerequisites

 - [Docker](https://www.docker.com/get-started)